abdelhai/vimvim/README.md

 # Vimvim
-One command for setting up a usable copy of Vim on your new machine.
+Instantly awesome Vim on your new machine.

+> Warning: The script wasn't tested thoroughly, don't use it on your main or production machine.
+> Also, currently it only runs on Debian based distros.

 ## Installing Vim via Vimvim
 Running this command should install a usable copy of Vim: